Interfaculty Pain Curriculum

 This three-day interfaculty pain curriculum (IPC) is developed and delivered by the U of T Centre for the Study of Pain (UTCSP), a group of scholars, educators and clinicians from the Faculties of Dentistry, Medicine, Nursing, and Pharmacy.
 Using cases based on typical patients, students complete comprehensive assessments of multiple factors that contribute to the pain experience.
 They practice developing pain care plans, describe multi-professional and interprofessional strategies for collaborative pain practice, and consider ethical, legal, social, and political issues that may impact on patients’ pain outcomes.
 The individual faculties also provide discipline-specific content to their students during a 3 hour session, embedded within the three-day curriculum.

-- Evaluation of students’ Interdisciplinary Pain Management Plans, developed by small groups; and
+Evaluation of students’ Interdisciplinary Pain Management Plans, developed by small groups